 St. Columba’s School officially opened on 29th April, 1941 with Brother R E Butler as its first principal.
-The new school grew in stature under a succession of dedicated principals and soon became the most sought after school for boys in Delhi. in July, St. Columba’s was granted affiliation to Cambridge University for the Senior Cambridge examination.
+The new school grew in stature under a succession of dedicated principals and soon became the most sought after school for boys in Delhi.
+In July 1941, St. Columba’s was granted affiliation to Cambridge University for the Senior Cambridge examination.
 The first tour senior students sat for the exam the following December while 8 junior school students took the Junior Cambridge examination.

-It has become tradition of sorts for St. Columba’s students to be winners in every arena-academes, sports or extra-cultural activities.
-The school, which has followed the CBSE syllabus since 1991, regularly produces merit liters and toppers at the all India level.
-This is largely due to the vigorous academic environment, the commitment of the teaching faculty and the brother’s determination to ensure each student receives the attention and care he needs to flourish and bloom.
+It has become tradition of sorts for St. Columba’s students to be winners in every arena-academes, sports or co-cultural activities.
+The school, which has followed the CBSE syllabus since 1991, regularly produces merit IITers and toppers at the all India level.
+This is largely due to the vigorous academic environment, the commitment of the teaching faculty and the Brother’s determination to ensure each student receives the attention and care he needs to flourish and bloom.

 St. Columba’s School is deeply committed to including a sense of social responsibility in its students.
-Brother Beddoe the present Principal of St. Columba’s, has a distinct vision when it comes to his its students and their duty to the under privileged.
-Brother Beddoe involves his students in social causes in the belief that society will only change when young people take on the onus of social transformation and are pro-active participants in the mechanism of change.
-He says, “Without in any way compromising on our commitment to pursue the all-round development of our student, we feel that we need to awaken a social conscience within our boys, so that their growing awareness of the lot of the huge number of people who continue to lead miserable lives even after 73 years of independence, will create a resolve within them to put something back in society in the year ahead”.
+The Principal of St. Columba’s, has a distinct vision when it comes to his students and their duty to the under privileged.
+Brother Miranda involves his students in social causes in the belief that society will only change when young people take on the onus of social transformation and are pro-active participants in the mechanism of change.
+He says, "Without in any way compromising on our commitment to pursue the all-round development of our students, we feel that we need to awaken a social conscience within our boys, so that their growing awareness of the lot of the huge number of people who continue to lead miserable lives even after 73 years of independence, will create a resolve within them to put something back in society in the year ahead".